Krabby Patty: Theories

 The formula has been hinted at but remained a mystery throughout the series.
-A running gag is Plankton's obsession with obtaining it as a way to produce the sandwiches and attract customers to his across-the-street restaurant, the Chum Bucket.
+A running gag is Plankton's obsession with obtaining it as a way to produce the burgers and attract customers to his across-the-street restaurant, the Chum Bucket.
 The recipe of the patty is a closely guarded trade secret, which have led viewers to speculate about its contents.
 Several fan theories have been formed to guess the secret ingredient.

-Matthew Patrick stated that the sandwich contains "...Four cups of faba beans, one chopped onion, enough breadcrumbs to bind it, liquid smoke, chili pepper, turmeric, one teaspoon of a calcium supplement, flour, salt, seaweed sauce, and lastly the big secret; red algae extract and of course, love.
-The love and pride that one yellow sponge has for his little baby burgers..."

 According to series animator Vincent Waller, "there is absolutely no meat in the Krabby Patty.
 There's no animal product in there", something which was always planned by series creator Stephen Hillenburg.
 Mr. Lawrence, a show writer and Plankton's voice actor, explained that the show's writers are not allowed to depict fish as food, or at least fish eating each other as food (as episodes such as "Hooky", "Wishing You Well", and "My Leg?" depict or allude to fish being consumed by humans); he stated that there is no meat served in Bikini Bottom except at the Chum Bucket.
 Tom Kenny, the voice actor for SpongeBob, joked: "Krabby Patties are hummus!"
 Some commentators suggest that there is actually no secret ingredient, pointing to Mr. Krabs' miserliness.
 A writer for Hollywood.com believes that it is "all a ruse that crafty Mr. Krabs came up with in order to stop Plankton from focusing on [t]he Chum Bucket.
 It's legitimately brilliant marketing!"
 The episode "Patty Caper" shows that there is truly a secret ingredient in the Krabby Patty, which is delivered to the restaurant with high security.
 On the possibility that the secret Krabby Patty formula will be revealed in future episodes, Waller said in 2017 that he "would not count on it".
 In 2019, Waller stated that Hillenburg, who died in 2018, is the only person to have seen it.